abisolaAfe/myportfolio/README.md

 ## Contact

-If you want to contact me you can reach me at [Twitter](https://twitter.com/OladoyinAyodeji).

-If you want to contact me you can reach me at [LinkedIn](https://www.linkedin.com/in/ayodeji-oladoyin-9a5189b0/).
+If you want to contact me you can reach me at [LinkedIn](https://www.linkedin.com/in/abisola-afeez-adegoke/).

 ## License